wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

 - In 2019, they were linked to 24 local government attacks in Texas.
 - Despite a high-profile announcement that agencies in Russia had shut down the group, there are still reports of attacks using that name.

-In 2021, two very high-profile attacks by the REvil and DarkSide ransomware families were reported in the media.
+In 2021, two high-profile attacks by the REvil and DarkSide ransomware families were reported in the media.

 ## Case study 1 – meat processing company